 - Log in to your online GET account

 - Select the account you want to request a distribution for and look for the “Use Units" section on the next screen.

 - Review your available unit balance and click “Use Units” to start the process.

-- Follow the easy steps to tell us where your student is attending college and where we should send the money:
+- Follow the easy steps to tell us where your student is attending college, how much money you are requesting, and where we should send the money:

 - It’s easy for us to pay your student’s school directly by requesting a direct payment.

 - If you have already paid for the expenses, you can request a reimbursement to the GET account owner.

 - You’re all done!
 Just allow up to two weeks for us to process the payment.

 You can also request account distributions by downloading and mailing paper forms.
 Note that if you’re requesting a reimbursement to the account owner for expenses incurred during the prior academic year, you must complete the paper form.

 - Whenever you withdraw funds, GET will send you a 1099-Q tax form the following January.